 With that said, we would like to suggest that the best way of sorting everything out and being able to visualize it starts with developing a business plan.

-Step 1) Develop a business plan
+1. Develop a business plan

 A food cart business can be very profitable, this is for sure, but it takes careful thought to ensure success.
 Taking the time to write a good business plan to will help you visualize what it looks like from start to finish.